asnov/SMV-Smart-Contract-System/README.md

 # SMV-Smart-Contract-System
-This is a repo to take part in the **Free TON Contest: DGO SMV Smart Contract System**
+This is a repo to take part in the [Free TON Contest: DGO SMV Smart Contract System](https://forum.freeton.org/t/contest-proposal-dgo-smv-smart-contract-system/5481/19)

+## Team wanted
+This is a big project but timeframe is very limited.
+So I am looking for other developers and Free TON specialists to join me in this project and share reward with me.

+### Who is required
+- Solidity developers with Free TON specialisation - 50% of reward;
+- Front-end developer (TypeScript & Angular) - 20% of reward;
+- Technical writer and workflow diagram creater - 10%;
+- Manager - 10%;
+- Tester - 10%;

+### Tools (and basic requirements for participants)
+- yarn, node.js
+- typescript, no JS! (but as soon as all JS is TS by definition so it should not be a big issue)
+- unit-testing is must.
+So I'm trying [echpochmak](https://github.com/wintexpro/echpochmak) at least for integration- and e2e-testing.
+I'm still not sure whether it is suitable for unit-testing.
+- git, github, PRs, code review, gitflow branching model
+- tondev, tonos-cli, TON SDK, TON Solidity Compiler, TVM Linker, ton client ts

+Please, PM me @anovi if you want to participate.

 ### Specification

 Requirements: